CodexLink/SmartClassroomSystem/README.md

   - For compatibility, of course.
 Since I didn't provide for the schematics, you could use different components or MCUs to your liking.

 - ***How did you come with this project?***
   - Long story short, I wanted to achieve ideal time for what allocated time was for the discussions and for the waiting time to open the room.
 In our school, you need a staff / administrator to open the room door for you.
 And I as for what I know, I don't like how we wasting our time for nothing.
 That's because they are late as usual.
 One thing to mention is that we have one course-dedicated room from the technological building and the one who is assigned to that building is taking a while to open our room because he was always **LATE**, and that is always the scenario during Monday, Wednesday, and Friday.
 It makes me feel bad, the fact that building is highly focused on technology!
-So, to make atleast a solution, we were able to think of this project, without actually us thinking on how hard it is gonna be.
-And with that, few weeks later, this project was born.
+So, to make at least a solution, we were able to think of this project, without actually us thinking on how hard it is gonna be.
+And with that, a few weeks later, this project was born.

 - ***Why did you open-sourced this!?
 And aren't you afraid it as the Lead Developer?***
   - I don't want to put any of my works in the bookshelf from which other people doesn't see it.
 I want things to be accessible because that makes me want to value the hard work and sleepless nights that I throw off especially on this project.
 And yes, I'm not afraid of getting stolen.
 I always assume we could do things legal and proper.
 And I'm already a victim of it and know how it feels to get stolen by someone else.